izzyacademy/MassiveData-Course-Resources/README.md

-# MassiveData-Course-Resources
+# Course-Resources

-Course Resources and Instructions for Setup, Configuration and Deployment
+This github repository contains Course Resources and Instructions for Setup, Configuration and Deployment